lvgl/docs_old/en/object-types/obj.md

 ### Attributes
 There are some attributes which can be enabled/disabled by `lv_obj_set_...(obj, true/false)`:

 - **hidden** -  Hide the object.
-It will not be drawn and will be considered as if it doesn't exist., Its children will be hidden too.
+It will not be drawn and will be considered by input devices as if it doesn't exist., Its children will be hidden too.
-- **click** -  Enabled to click the object via input devices.
-If disabled, then the object behind this object will be clicked.
+- **click** -  Allows you to click the object via input devices.
+If disabled, then click events are passed to the object behind this one.
 (E.g. [Labels](/object-types/label) are not clickable by default)
 - **top** -  If enabled then when this object or any of its children is clicked then this object comes to the foreground.
 - **drag** - Enable dragging (moving by an input device)
 - **drag_dir** - Enable dragging only in specific directions.
 Can be `LV_DRAG_DIR_HOR/VER/ALL`.